 Adelaide IQ Assessment Clinic

 Our aim is to provide excellence in intelligence testing and report writing in South Australia.
 Our dedicated clinic for IQ assessments is led by Dr Nada Asceric, an experienced Clinical Psychologist, who specialises in intelligence testing, including testing of special populations (i.e. Autism, psychosis, etc.).
 What is more, the clinic offers a range of other cognitive testing, including testing of learning disorders, working memory and testing of executive functioning of children and adults.
-We are also dedicated to providing expeditious completion of reports, within 10 business days of the assessment.
+We are also dedicated to providing expeditious completion of reports.

 What is IQ testing?

 Intelligence testing is an evidence-based method used by Clinical Psychologists to measure the person’s intellectual abilities.
 Intellectual assessment is a good indication of academic potential, such that if you score in the 95th percentile on an IQ test for your age group, it is reasonable to assume that you would perform in the top 5% academically.
 During the testing session you will be asked to solve a range of problems, including putting blocks together to make a design, solving puzzles, copying symbols, and to provide word definitions, among other tasks.
 Following the administration of an IQ test you will receive a detailed psychological report outlining the results of the test and the meaning of such scores.
 The majority of people enjoy the testing session as it is an engaging process involving novel and fun tasks.
 The Adelaide IQ Assessment Clinic offers IQ testing of children and adults, ages 6 to 90.

 What is an educational assessment?